Find Trade Colleges

 89% Freshmen Loans

-There are 66 full-time undergraduates at Schilling-Douglas School of Hair Design LLC, and 116 students altogether.
+There are 116 students at Schilling-Douglas School of Hair Design LLC in total, 66 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 Roughly 89% of students at Schilling-Douglas School of Hair Design LLC take out loans to pay for college.
 The typical student loan amount is $4,892 a year.